JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"7.3 LINKS TO OTHER TIERS OF PLANS AND PROGRAMMES 7.3.1 The list of policies set out in the AAP is not exhaustive and does not seek to replicate generic policies in plans which are already in existence.
 In implementing the redevelopment, it will be necessary to follow the requirements, in particular of the London Plan, the Southwark Plan 2007, the emerging Core Strategy and other documents in Southwark’s local development framework, including supplementary planning documents.
 Southwark’s SPDs on Sustainable Design and Construction, Sustainability Assessment, Sustainable Transport and Residential
 Design Standards will be especially relevant."

+---- DPA

+FDS - Council gets three fixed payments amounting to circa £15m (VA says £17m) NHHT pays for demolition but the total cost will be deducted from its £9m public infrastructure contribution to plot 18.

+Subsequent plots depend on plot premium in para 2 of schedule 4 which says: